David-Else/developer-workstation-setup-script-debian/README.md

 4. Customize the software selection by modifying `packages.yml` according to your preferences.

-5. Run the main installation playbooks:
+5. Run the main installation playbook:

 > [!NOTE]
 > When prompted for the `BECOME` password in Ansible, enter your user password.
 Your account must have administrative privileges.